-Matt Kuznicki, Chief Technical Officer of Datalogics, has been actively involved with PDF solutions and technologies since 2000.
-He is a recognized expert in technical PDF and imaging matters and an active participant in PDF standards committees and forums.
-He takes a special interest in ensuring the reliable communication of information across different computing systems and communities, as well as the application of PDF and other document technologies to solve a variety of business problems.
+Matt Kuznicki, Chief Technical Officer of Datalogics, has been actively involved with PDF products and technologies since 2000.
+He is a recognized expert in technical PDF and imaging matters and an active participant in PDF standards activities as well as the application of PDF and other document technologies to solve a variety of business problems.

 François Fernandès is a product manager at levigo solutions gmbh, responsible for the development of the jadice web toolkit, a pure HTML document viewer, capable of viewing PDF documents on all devices.
 François studied business informatics and has dealt with the topic of PDF since 2004.
 While studying business informatics, he completed an internship at the levigo solutions.
 In this context, he was fascinated by the PDF format and accompanied the implementation from the first steps of architectural design to product maturity and its use by customers.
 François says ”For our members I serve as a contact person in the area of PDF and the ISO 32000.
 As a chairman of the PDF Competence Center I am looking forward on the future development of the ISO 32000, supported by activities of the PDF Competence Center.
 Together with the board of the PDF Association, I would like to find ways to inform and educate about those developments in the future.”

 Carsten Heiermann is founder and CEO of the LuraTech group headquartered in Berlin (Germany) with branch offices in Remscheid (Germany), London (UK) and Redwood City, CA (USA).